-SEC.
-28. Whoever performs labor, or furnishes labor or wood for manufacturing and burning bricks has a lien on such bricks for such labor and wood, for thirty days after the same are burned, suitable for use, provided, that said bricks remain in the yard where burnt; such lien shall have precedence of all other claims and of all attachments and encumbrances not made to secure a similar lien and may be enforced by attachment within the time aforesaid; any suit to enforce such lien may be maintained although the employer or debtor is dead and his estate has been rendered insolvent, and in that case his executor or administrator may be summoned to answer thereto, and judgment shall be rendered as in other cases against executors and administrators and execution issued and enforced to satisfy such lien.
+Sec.
+28. Enforcement of lien on brick.
+R. S. c.
+93, § 28.
+Whoever performs labor, or furnishes labor or wood for manufacturing and burning bricks has a lien on such bricks for such labor and wood, for thirty days after the same are burned, suitable for use, provided, that said bricks remain in the yard where burnt; such lien shall have precedence of all other claims and of all attachments and encumbrances not made to secure a similar lien and may be enforced by attachment within the time aforesaid.